Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Preliminaries on Distribution System Modelling, Control and Stability

 \subsection{Stability Analysis}

-This section analyzes stability properties of \eqref{eq:lin_sys} by identifying sufficient conditions for asymptotic stability.
+The frequency stability of droop-controlled transmission systems has been extensively studied \cite{Weitenberg2019,Cui2023}.
+Results from \cite{Cui2023} indicate that the local exponential frequency stability is achieved if droop coefficients of all generating units are selected to be non-positive.
+Thus, we require that $K^\mathrm{pf}_\mathrm{agg}\leq0$ and consequently $k_i^\mathrm{pf}\leq0,k_i^\mathrm{qf}\leq0,\forall i\in\mathcal{C}$ based on the linear model in \eqref{eq:lin_sys}.
+The voltage stability properties are analyzed based on \eqref{eq:lin_sys} by identifying sufficient conditions for asymptotic stability.
 Injections pertaining to uncontrollable devices are random variables presented to the system as additive noise and hence, do not influence the system stability.
-In addition, due to the assumption of negligible influence of DERs on the frequency dynamics, the frequency control droop gains can be omitted from the stability analysis.
+In addition, since the frequency stability conditions have been established, the frequency control droop gains can be omitted from the voltage stability analysis.
 Therefore, by neglecting these terms and substituting \eqref{eq:lin_sys_1} into \eqref{eq:lin_sys_2} and \eqref{eq:lin_sys_3}, we obtain the following linear system representation:

 with $\Delta x \coloneqq (\Delta p_c, \Delta q_c)$ and the model matrices defined as

 \begin{theorem} The closed-loop system \eqref{eq:closed_loop_ssm} is asymptotically stable if one of the following conditions, i.e., \eqref{eq:stability_1} or \eqref{eq:stability_2}, holds for all $i\in\mathcal{N}$: